Pir00t/pir00t.github.io/_posts/2024-02-23-Vbox_mlwrlab.md

 To get started head [here](https://www.pfsense.org/download/) to download the latest stable release (Community Edition).
 Make sure to select **DVD Image (ISO) Installer**.

 Over in VirtualBox Manager, you want to select **Machine > New** from the menu dropdown.
 Name the machine and select the downloaded ISO.
 At this point the OS Type and Version may change to "Other" and "Other/Unknown".
-Change Type to **BSD** and Version to FreeBSD (64-bit) and hit next.
-Give the guest at least 1GB memory, 2 CPUs and 16GB Virtual Size Storage before clicking next to get a summary page, and click Finish to complete this part.
+Change Type to **BSD** and Version to **FreeBSD (64-bit)** and hit next.
+Give the guest at least **1GB** memory, **2** CPUs and **16GB** Virtual Size Storage before clicking next to get a summary page, and click Finish to complete this part.

-Open the Settings for your pfSense guest and head to the **Network** tab.
+Open the Settings for your pfSense guest in VirtualBox Manager and head to the **Network** tab.
 Adapter 1 should be NAT by default so let's keep it that way.
 Click Adapter 2 and configure this as **Internal Network** (name it whatever you like such as _malnet_).

 Start up the host and you'll be greeted by a usage agreement screen.
 Click accept and continue through the install wizard, accepting the defaults as you go (_when you hit a section to select a disk to partition (ZFS Configuration), hit **space** to select the disk)_.
 Once the install is complete, you will be asked to reboot (remove the ISO here or shutdown and remove if it is locked out).